 Permanent Makeup FAQ's

-Cosmetic tattooing (also referred to as permanent makeup) is the process of implanting pigment beneath the surface of the skin with disposable needles to produce the appearance of hair strokes, makeup, or to enhance the face's natural features.
+Cosmetic tattooing (also referred to as permanent makeup or PMU) is the process of implanting pigment beneath the surface of the skin with disposable needles to produce the appearance of hair strokes, makeup, or to enhance the face's natural features.

-WHAT IS THE DIFFERENCE BETWEEN MICROBLADING, COMBINATION BROWS, AND POWDER BROWS?
+WHAT IS THE DIFFERENCE BETWEEN MICROBLADING, COMBINATION BROWS, POWDER BROWS AND NANO BROWS?

 Powder brows resemble a powder makeup fill.
-This is a great option for clients with oily skin, or tough/porous skin in the brow area.
-This can also be a wonderful option for clients who have had previous microblading that did not heal ideally.
+This is a great option for all clients, but sometimes the only option for clients with mature/thinning skin, oily skin, or tough/porous skin in the forehead area.
+This can also be a wonderful option for clients who have had previous cosmetic brow tattoo that did not heal or age ideally (keep in mind any previously tattooed brows will need to be assessed and approved by your artist PRIOR to booking an appointment).

 WHAT IF I'M NOT SURE WHICH TYPE OF BROW IS BEST FOR ME?

 Don't worry!
-Book the type of brow appointment that you think best suits you!
-Your appointment will include a full consultation within it where we discuss your goals and concerns, and we'll make a decision together!
-Each different brow procedure takes relatively the same amount of time to complete, so it's not a big deal if we switch to a different type when you come in.
+Each of our experienced brow artists' brow booking option is listed as a "Custom Brow Tattoo".
+Your appointment will include a full consultation within it where we discuss your goals and concerns, and we'll make a decision together on what will be best for you!
+Each different brow procedure takes relatively the same amount of time to complete, so it's something that can be decided in the moment.

 AM I A CANDIDATE?

-Cosmetic tattooing or permanent makeup is NOT recommended for those who are/have:
+Cosmetic tattooing or permanent makeup is NOT recommended for those who:

-If you are anemic or a smoker, your pigment will likely fade much faster than average.
+If you are anemic or a smoker, your pigment will likely fade faster than average.

 HOW LONG DOES IT LAST?